 3. Growth opportunities

 With this varied workload, employees in the nonprofit sector can gain experience in a range of areas.
 Gaining experience in a short space of time makes your ability to grow within the organisation more achievable.
 From our 15 graduates in 2021, a large majority were promoted to more senior positions within their organisation upon completion of their graduate programme.
-To hear more about the growth opportunities our graduates experience, click here.

 4. Small team